Why Dr Simon Skalicky?

 Dr Simon Skalicky is now a leading Melbourne Ophthalmologist that specialises in treatments for glaucoma and cataracts.
 Prior to performing cataract surgery, Dr Skalicky carries out precise measurements to determine the correct artificial lens required to improve your vision.

 All surgeries are performed with the utmost care and diligence in a safe and sterile surgical centre.
 The end result is often a favourable outcome that achieves improved vision for Dr Simon Skalicky’s patients.

 Depending on which surgery you are undergoing, preparation such as applying lubricating eye drops may be required weeks prior.
 On the day of your surgery, you will need to have fasted from the night before and arrive at the operating theatre several hours before your surgery is due to commence.

 Nurses will assist in administering eye drops to help dilate your pupils if you are undergoing cataract surgery.
 You will then meet our anaesthetist who will administer your anaesthetic.

 You will be discharged several hours after surgery.
 A protective shield will be provided for you to wear over your eye for the early stages of recovery.
 As a surgery patient, you will not be able to drive home, and it is strongly suggested that you arrange transport beforehand.

-Over the next few weeks need to attend follow up appointments with Dr Skalicky to assess your recovery from surgery.
+Over the next few weeks need to attend follow up appointments with Dr Skalicky to assess your recovery from surgery at his clinic's in East Melbourne.
 Depending on your surgery, further treatment will be administered in the form of eye dressing removal, anti-scarring injections.

 You may also be prescribed with prescription eye drops to help aid your recovery.
 A final appointment with Dr Skalicky will then be required to assess your recovery and determine your new glasses or contact lens prescription if need be.